Wednesday, July 23, 2025 by LotBlind

 Here we have one of those ironies where the game rewards you for being quick with slowly accumulating carefully hand-tallied end-level bonus points... and so punishes you for it!
 I think the reward for quick should always be more of the same, like if you've gotten up sometime before you went to bed to be THE FIRST BY OODLES at the nearest Six Flags that day, there isn't anyone there going "Oh, you're here already?
 In that case you have to wait there by the security booth for a hundred other guests to have passed through, post which I have to shoo you back to your car and tell you to drive off and try again another day.
 Sorry, it's to discourage this exact kind of behavior, tsk tsk."
 I guess they weren't gonna let you ride the biiiiig dipper all by your little old self anyway.
 Funny thing, they did me once!
 The biggest, baddest rollercoaster at this popular Finnish thrill park on a rainy day of yesteryear.
 I got three consecutive rides in without having to leave my seat, without any gagging in the inversions or having to endure any second opinions on how it was: it was great each time 👍 and in some sense illustrates why, to this day, feigned solipsism remains the backbone of my joie de vivre.

 This time, the pyramid gits blow'd up real good... and it's still sand!
 I know you know I know I've told you about this.
 I still don't dare venture any guesses as to what that "GDV" figure is, but it should be noted it is 69 this time.
-I'm giving the runner much benefit of the doubt juice here by resisting the notion he's done that on purpose somehow.
+I'm giving the runner much benefit of the doubt juice here in resisting the notion he's done that on purpose somehow.

-BUT WAIT a second run for the same game came in while I was writing that.
+BUT WAIT, a second run for the same game came in while I was writing that.
 This requires to differentiate between them somehow.
 Well, the former was the best ending in 0:11:29 with just deaths (i.e. rightful ones), and the latter, by contrast, any% with deaths and warps in 0:06:21.
 The game and runner the two runs share and thus I haven't any need of mentioning.
 EDIT: I've been told I DO have SOME need of mentioning, and it is indeed old faithful 'ktwo' with more Mighty Bomb Jack, 1987 for the NE-S. No, not just any 'S', the NE-S. To get the game started, you press the NE key, and for our modern audiences, to see the swastika, you go to round 14, but it IS the nice way around.

 I suppose the other, any% run deserves a few verbal endearments too...
 Well, for starters, we're re-rediscovering the same "hidden option J-for-joke" warp, which is less like a teleport and more like warping the hardly-unwritten rules of game design, leaving us with the same ponderings about why the ancients put it there, what its function was.
 Maybe it's literally just a service hatch like the kind that genuinely irks the hell out of the architect that you've found out about?
 Cause let's make this clear, it WASN'T MEANT TO BE FOUND.
 I suppose this helps to sell the whole "pyramid" shtick: them 'gyptians seemed to enjoy a little Easter egg every now and again.
 I can totally hear Radiohead's ode to these... massive mysterious mounds, these... tremendous timeless tumuli, on top of the gameplay, which sounds far-fetched.
 Now that you (meaning me) mention it, there's a little bit of something there if you just listen to the sound effects when doors spring open and Jack lopes around, glissandoing in ways that don't completely fail to resemble the eerie wind noises in Pyramid Song.
 Geez, I hope this won't be the last time I get to aim my periscope at these exalting edifices of yore.
 My pyra-scope.